qu8n/focusbeacon/README.md

 ## Contributing

+By default, contributors will not have access to the Focusmate OAuth login nor production database.
+If your contributions require access to these, please reach out to me on [LinkedIn](https://www.linkedin.com/in/nguyenhq/).

 If you have a suggestion that would make this better, feel free to fork the repo and create a pull request.
-I'm also happy to chat over a 30-minute Focusmate session to get you started with the codebase.
+I'm also happy to chat over a Focusmate session to get you started with the codebase.